CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardsunlimited.md

 {: .note }
 > **Example:** After visiting Thranduil’s Halls, Jessica’s company moves to The Lonely Mountain.
 During her movement/hazard phase, Jason places a card on-guard.
 The card is Awaken Denizens, but Jessica does not know that.
 This card doubles the # of strikes for an automatic-attack at a Ruins & Lairs site.
 >
 > During her site phase, Jessica states that her company will face The Lonely Mountain’s automatic-attack (a Dragon, 1 strike with a prowess of 14).
 Jason reveals his on-guard card and the automatic-attack becomes 2 strikes with a prowess of 14 each.
-Jessica’s company must face this attack (it may be canceled.
+Jessica’s company must face this attack (it may be canceled).
 >
 > Suppose Jason had placed a Cave Drake on-guard.
 Then Jessica’s company would have to face the automatic-attack and then the Cave Drake.
+>
-Suppose Jason had placed a Weariness of the Heart on-guard.
+> Suppose Jason had placed a Weariness of the Heart on-guard.
 Then, if Jessica’s company successfully faced the automatic-attack and played an item, Jason could reveal the Weariness of the Heart to force any one character in the company to make a corruption check.

 #### Dice Roll Timing

 Before a roll is made for combat or a check, cards may be played that will modify the result of the roll.
 However, once the roll is actually made, no further cards may be played that modify the dice roll result.
-This modified result is used to determine effects of the combat or check before any other actions are taken.
+This modified result is used to determine _effects_ of the combat or check before any other actions are taken.
 When the effects of a dice roll require other actions (e.g., a successful strike requires a body check) those actions become the initial actions (any further rolls come first) in the next chain of effects after the roll.

 #### Timing Rules